tj/n/README.md

 - `.nvmrc`: version on single line.
 Used by `nvm`.
 - if no version file found, look for `engine` as below.

-The `engine` label looks for a `package.json` file and reads the `engines` field to determine compatible `node`.
+The `engine` label looks for a `package.json` file and reads the `engines` field to determine compatible Node.js.
 Requires an installed version of `node`, and uses `npx semver` to resolve complex ranges.

 There is support for the named release streams:

 - `argon`, `boron`, `carbon`: codenames for LTS release streams

-These node support aliases may be used, although simply resolve to the latest matching version:
+These Node.js support aliases may be used, although simply resolve to the latest matching version:

 - `active`, `lts_active`, `lts_latest`, `lts`, `current`, `supported`